Nanda8106/meeting-scheduler/README.md

 # Meeting Scheduler

 ## Description:
 An application for scheduling meetings for company employees.
-Each employee's busy schedules were all provided in text form.
-The assignment's goal is to locate meetings where necessary personnel were available on the requested date and time.
+Each employee's busy schedule were all provided in text form.
+The assignment's goal is to locate meetings where necessary personnel are available on the requested date and time.

 ### structure of the folder